-The three year agreement will be ending in July 2017, which necessitated a revision for possible extension.
+The three year agreement ended in July 2017, which necessitated a revision for possible extension.
 From 14 to 17 February 2017, an Argentinean delegation visited South Africa to assess the implementation of the agreement at the different sites and with all the stakeholders involved.
 Further discussions were held at NAMPO in May 2017 and the third cooperation agreement was signed by Argentina parties and Grain SA (Mr. Jaco Minnaar).
-See photos below.
-Final discussions on the implementation of the trials are still needed.
+However, final discussions on the implementation of the trials never happened, since the Argentinian delegation's visit to South Africa never materialized.
+In the 2017-2018 crop season, there were therefore no formal technical Argentinian involvement in the projects, however, various trials were planted on the Argentinian system.